 But Is Disney a Buy?

 Disney currently has a dividend yield of 1.1% – well below average.
 Obviously, dividend growth investors look for two things: dividends and growth.
 Disney is lacking in dividends, but does have strong growth potential.
-In the final analysis total return is what matters.
-Disney’s double-digit expected future earnings-per-share growth rate bodes well for shareholders going forward.
+But low yield stocks can certainly fit into a dividend invsestor’s portfolio.

 Just because a business is growing rapidly does not mean it will reward shareholders with capital gains.
 Investors must be sure to not overpay for a business.